ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.7.8 =
+* Fix for some users experiencing issues with AJAX mode.
+Extra line breaks were being output on some configurations
+* Added custom text fields and custom list fields

 = 6.7.7 =
 * Reduced the transient time for form submissions to 5 seconds instead of 60
 * Fixed warning in category display